Tunnel Vision Activity Plan

 - Grades: PreK–K

-5 The tunnel is a wonderful plaything, especially indoors on a rainy day Children can roll balls and cars through it.
+Step 5: The tunnel is a wonderful plaything, especially indoors on a rainy day.
+Children can roll balls and cars through it.
 The tunnel can be dismantled, and children can use the open boxes to make a dollhouse, clubhouse, firehouse, or reading box in the block area or the quiet area.

 Remember: Cardboard boxes don't wear well.
 When used outdoors, they tend to absorb dirt, and rough handling causes sides to collapse.
 So remain alert to hygiene and safety issues, and replace boxes when necessary.

-Math/Literacy: Body Shapes Read a book about shapes to the children, such as There's a Square* by Mary Serfozo (Scholastic Inc.; $5.21).
+Read a book about shapes to the children, such as There's a Square by Mary Serfozo.
 Explain how they can make shapes with their bodies.
 Assist three children who are lying on the floor to make a triangle, or help four children form a square.
 Can they make a circle with their arms?